vivaria/edisonrul.ing/docs/source/cards/d/dark-magic-attack.md

 ### Card Rulings

-●If you activate Dark Magic Attack, and the Dark Magician is removed from the field with Interdimensional Matter Transporter or Compulsory Evacuation Device, or flipped face-down with Book of Moon, or destroyed by Ring of Destruction, Dark Magic Attack's effect still resolves.
+*   If you activate Dark Magic Attack, and the Dark Magician is removed from the field with Interdimensional Matter Transporter or Compulsory Evacuation Device, or flipped face-down with Book of Moon, or destroyed by Ring of Destruction, Dark Magic Attack's effect still resolves.